25258

 Doctors have estimated that his brain had suffered up to 100,000 sub-concussions over the course of his 14-year professional career.

-Alix has lost a lot of his memory from his playing days and when he sees a match on TV in which he played, he knows he played in it but has no recollection, no memory of the stadium, the bus or the result.
+Alix has lost a lot of his memory from his playing days and when he sees a match on TV in which he played, he knows he played in it but has no recollection, no memory of the stadium, or the result.

-Since his diagnosis, Alix Popham founded the charity Head For Change to raise money and awareness.
+Since his diagnosis, Alix Popham founded the charity Head For Change to raise money and awareness.Â

-Alix was born in Newport, Wales and from age four he started playing rugby.
+Alix Popham was born in Newport, Wales and started playing rugby when he was just four years old.
 By age seven it was clear he had a lot of talent and was destined to become a professional player.
-He signed for local team Newport RFC in 1998, where he played 89 times until moving to Leeds Tykes in 2002.
+He signed for local team Newport RFC in 1998, where he played 89 times until moving to Leeds Tykes in 2002.Â

 He went on to play for Llanelli Scarlets and then French team Brive, where he would end his career in 2011 due to injury.